sshivaji/chess-engine/README.md

-# chess-engine
+# dgt-uci-engine
-A simple UCI chess engine written in Python.
+This project enables a DGT board to be a UCI engine.